atomist-skills/github-auto-merge-skill/README.md

 # `@atomist/github-auto-merge-skill`

+Automatically merge pull requests that pass all checks required to merge.

+## Overview

-Atomist Skill to automatically merge Pull Requests on GitHub based on assigned labels.
+Automatically merge pull requests on GitHub based on assigned labels.
+Required reviews and checks settings configured in the repository on GitHub are used as the rules for auto merging.

+This approach makes is easy for pull request authors, or anyone with permissions in the repository, to flag a pull request for auto-merge simply by adding a label.
+The merge option can also be set with a label on the pull request.

 ## Usage